Magadheera: Home media Magadheera was the first Telugu film in India to have a home media release in the Blu-ray format. During the release announcement, Allu Sirish said that although they initially were reluctant to go for it, given the fact that there were approximately only 2500 Blu-ray devices in Andhra Pradesh, the overwhelming demand for it made him rethink the decision. He added, "Sharing this vision with us was Sri Balaji Videos, the largest home-video label in Andhra Pradesh. Together, we're bringing out Magadheera on Blu-ray. Though Bhavani Videos released Nagarjuna's King (2008) on Blu-ray, it was only for the overseas market. This makes Magadheera the first Blu-ray film to be released in India and with a bonus disc with additional footage. We're also holding a press event in this regard to officially announce the launch of the movie on DVD and Blu-ray."

 A press note announced that the DVDs would be available beginning the third week of March 2010 while the Blu-ray would be available two weeks later.
 The launch ceremony took place in a Marriott Hotel on 27 February 2010.
 The first DVD was released by M. M. Keeravani and was presented by journalist Pasupuleti Ramarao.
 The DVD was released in NTSC video format and Dolby Digital 5.1 surround audio format on 5 March 2010.
-The Blu-ray disc released on 13 April 2010.
+The Blu-ray disc was released on 13 April 2010.
 Magadheera held the top position in sales for its 720p Blu-ray edition with 5.1 Dolby digital sound format as of July 2014.